spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/marketplace-promotions-discounts-feature-integration.md

 ---
 title: Marketplace Promotions & Discounts feature integration
 last_updated: Jan 04, 2021
-summary: This document describes the process how to integrate the Marketplace Promotions & Discounts feature into a Spryker project.
+description: This document describes the process how to integrate the Marketplace Promotions & Discounts feature into a Spryker project.
 ---

 ## Install feature core